Abubakker07/amazon-clone/README.md

 ## 🎯 Features

 - 🧩 **Fully responsive layout**
 - 🎨 Pixel-perfect design inspired by Amazon
-- 📦 Product cards with hover effects
 - 💻 Built using **only HTML5 and CSS3**
 - 🚫 No JavaScript or backend used—purely frontend
 - 🌍 Cross-browser compatible